no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 ```

+**Verifier:** Passed.

+**Exploitable:** This pattern risks leaking kernel stack data to user space via `bpf_printk()`, depending on how the verifier and runtime handle uninitialized stack slots.
+In contexts where stack slots are not cleared, this can expose sensitive information, potentially aiding exploitation strategies such as ASLR bypass or kernel memory disclosure.
+If the compiler or runtime zero-initializes the stack, the behavior reduces to a benign but misleading test case.

 *Signed-by: Giorgio Fardo*

 ### [5.35b uninitmem]: Expanding and accessing uninitialized packet memory
 This test demonstrates how dynamically adjusting packet size can expose uninitialized memory regions to BPF programs.
 Reading from these regions introduces undefined behavior and risks leaking kernel data.

 **Implementation Details:**
 - The helper `uninitialized_packet_read()` attempts to grow the packet buffer using `bpf_xdp_adjust_tail(ctx, add_len)`.
 - If successful, a new tail region is exposed but not initialized by the kernel.
 - The function then iterates over this extended area, reading each byte and logging its content with `bpf_printk()`.
 - This simulates a scenario where uninitialized packet data could be observed, potentially leaking sensitive information or introducing nondeterministic behavior.

+**Warnings:** No extra.

 **Verifier:** Failed with `"R1 invalid mem access 'scalar'"`.

 **Exploitable:** Not exploitable in this state.

-**Warnings:** No extra warning.

 *Signed-off: Giorgio Fardo*